ChrisDienes/ChrisDienes.github.io/_drafts/2018-12-19-coffee-study.md

   <img src="/images/coffeeStudy/dayOfWeek.svg" alt = "image should be here" />
 </p>

 It's hard to ignore the obvious confounding time of day variable.
 Presented below is the (smoothed) distribution of my coffee times by hour of day.
 Obviously, I prefer a cup first thing, followed by a more irregular sampling.
 The next plot shows my estimated refill risk across time.
 Three features stand out.
 The first is a peak in rates between 9am-10am in the morning.
 It's hard to identify what's really happening.
 On the one hand, a rush of delinquent employees might arrive during this interval; but on the other, it could simply be a natural time for the airpot to reach its empty state.
 This identifiability problem seems to limit the pureness in our inferences.
-Though I will add, whenever I failed to fill my cup completely, I would top it off using one of the either two blends (dark roast or flavored).
+Though I will add, whenever I failed to fill my cup completely, I would top it off using one of the other two blends (dark roast or flavored).
 Several trips I experienced empty airpots for all three blends, with times 9:11am, 9:32am, and 2:04pm.
 The second interesting feature is the noticeable rise in rates which occur post lunch time.
 It seems the local coffee drinkers believe in a "cutoff" time; which once past, not refilling is justified as avoiding waste.
 This "cutoff" time debate appears to become more one-sided as we move further away from twelve of the clock.
 The last feature to note is the brief time periods where the estimated delinquency rates fall to zero.
 The model (and data) is suggesting our best guess for these periods is a rate of zero.
 I think leaving it at that ought to make a few Bayesians twitch.

 <p align="center">
   <img src="/images/coffeeStudy/myArrivals.svg" alt = "image should be here" />